Mississippi capital: Water everywhere, not a drop to drink

 “They are making it impossible for us to do business in Jackson, Mississippi,” restaurant owner Derek Emerson told The Associated Press on Tuesday.
 Emerson and his wife, Jennifer, own the upscale Walker’s Drive-In.
 He said they have been spending $300 a day for bottled water in the past month.

 Mississippi Gov. Tate Reeves said late Monday that he’s declaring a state of emergency for Jackson’s water system, and he issued the proclamation Tuesday.
-He said the state will try to help resolve problems by hiring contractors to work at the treatment plant.
+The state will try to help resolve problems by hiring contractors to work at the treatment plant, which was operating at diminished capacity with backup pumps after the main pumps failed “some time ago,” Reeves said.

+Mayor Chokwe Antar Lumumba said Jackson’s water system is troubled by short staffing and “decades of deferred maintenance.”

+Lumumba is Democrat and was not invited to the Republican governor’s Monday night news conference — another indication of tension between two politicians who are often at odds.

 Low water pressure left some people unable to take showers or flush toilets and officials said the low pressure caused concern for firefighting.
 Those who did have water flowing from the tap were told to boil it to kill bacteria that could make them sick.